 0.66 stable is out!

-- You can participate in the conversation on the status of this release at [this issue](https://github.com/react-native-community/releases/issues/254).
+You can participate in the conversation on the status of this release in this [discussion](https://github.com/reactwg/react-native-releases/discussions/23)

-- You can upgrade to this version using the [upgrade helper webtool](https://react-native-community.github.io/upgrade-helper/) ⚛️
+To help you upgrade to this version, you can use the [upgrade helper](https://react-native-community.github.io/upgrade-helper/) ⚛️

 3. Create a new patch post for your new version